-- (1) It is a condition of every licence that the licensee must comply with codes of practice prescribed or approved under the regulations- - (a) to minimise the harmful and hazardous use of liquor; and - (b) to promote responsible attitudes in relation to the promotion, sale, supply and consumption of liquor. - (2) It is a condition of a licence authorising the sale of liquor for consumption off the licensed premises that liquor sold under that authorisation- - (a) must be delivered to the purchaser in sealed containers or containers of a kind approved by the licensing authority; and - (b) if the liquor is not delivered personally to the purchaser at the licensed premises-must, except in the case of a direct sales licence or where the licensing authority gives an authorisation to the contrary, be despatched to the purchaser from the licensed premises; and - (c) must not be consumed on the licensed premises unless the licence also authorises the sale of liquor for consumption on the licensed premises and the liquor could have been lawfully sold and consumed on the licensed premises under that authorisation.
+(1) It is a condition of every licence that the licensee must comply with the Commissioner's codes of practice.

+- (2) It is a condition of a licence authorising the sale of liquor for consumption off the licensed premises that liquor sold under that authorisation- - (a) must be delivered to the purchaser in sealed containers or containers of a kind approved by the licensing authority; and - (b) if the liquor is not delivered personally to the purchaser at the licensed premises-must, except in the case of a direct sales licence or where the licensing authority gives an authorisation to the contrary, be despatched to the purchaser from the licensed premises; and - (c) must not be consumed on the licensed premises unless the licence also authorises the sale of liquor for consumption on the licensed premises and the liquor could have been lawfully sold and consumed on the licensed premises under that authorisation.